XTLS/Xray-docs-next/docs/en/config/transport.md

 > `interface`: ""

 Specifies the name of the bound outbound network interface.
-Only supported by Linux.
+Only supported by Linux,Darwin(MacOS,iOS).